TiagoBranquinho/Jmm-Compiler/README.md

 ## Self-assesment

-Taking into account all the constant and dedicated work of the group throughout the semester, as well as the excellent grades obtained in the different checkpoints, we consider that the deserved grade would be 19,5.
+Taking into account all the constant and dedicated work of the group throughout the semester, as well as the excellent grades obtained in the different checkpoints, we consider that the deserved grade is 19,5.

 ## Extras